cyberphor/knowledge-base/cloud/benefits/README.md

 * Cost factors: monitoring and analytics

 ## Compliance
-Cloud computing provides the ability to deploy resources using policy-complaint templates.
+Cloud computing provides the ability to deploy resources using policy-compliant templates (i.e., copies of virtual machines with an operating system installed and configured).